mike711028/Intermediate_Cpp/10_Allocating Memory.md

 but the memory space storing the values are 4 bytes and 8 bytes respectively.
 But how can that be when one is an int and the other is a double?**

+**Quite simply, a memory address is a fixed size on a specific computer architecture.
+In this case it takes 4 bytes to hold a memory address .
+The start of that memory address is what pInt and pDouble point to.
+The computer must know the data type in order to work out how much total memory is assigned to that location.**

+As a concrete example, when this code was executed, the memory address for pInt was set to 00F1FBA8 and the ending memory address was 00F1FBAC and the starting address for pDouble was 00F21330 with an ending address of 00F21338.
+Doing a little hexadecimal math **we can see that pInt indeed spans 4 bytes and pDouble spans 8 bytes**.
+Recall that in hexadecimal, we only go as high as 9 then move on to letters so that we would count from the ending 8 in pInt to C as in 9, A, B, C.  That's 4 positions. (in order to get to the ending memory address for these pointers, **simply increment the pointer as in pInt++, and the computer will increase the memory address by the number of byes indicated by the data type pointed to**).